siavash9000/dind-machine/README.md

 # Liberate docker-machine setups with dind-machine

 [docker-machine](https://github.com/docker/machine) is an easy to use and powerful tool.
 Provisioning and setting up cloud server with docker-machine is fast and simple.
-But it has one major drawback: sharing the server setup is a hassle due to missing configuration options and diverging versions. dind-machine solve this problems by offering a docker in docker based image for docker-machine.
+But it has one major drawback: sharing the server setup is a hassle due to missing configuration options and diverging versions. dind-machine is a docker in docker image for docker-machine which makes docker-machine portable and shareable.
+Provision machines with dind-machine and share the server configuration and server access easily with others!

 ## Getting Started